georgedashen/DualNetGO/README.md

 CUDA_VISIBLE_DEVICES=0 python DualNetGO_cafa.py --mode predict --aspect C --txt data/cafa3/cc_query_results.txt --resultdir test
 ```

-Or use the following script if you want to use a custom `--fasta` file as input, with an example we provided:
+Or use the following script if you want to predict functions for sequences from your custom *fasta file as input.
+Provide the *fasta file following `--fasta` and set your custom output directory after `--resultdir`.
+Here is an example we provide:

 ```
 CUDA_VISIBLE_DEVICES=0 python DualNetGO_cafa.py --mode predict --aspect C --fasta data/cafa3/cc-test.fasta --resultdir test